This section will walk through the main parts of the GUI and how we can use them. For more detailed information, please visit GUI Reference.

 The list of recipes where we can add, delete, and duplicate recipes

-The General Settings tab where we can configure the recipe
+The Metadata tab where we can configure the recipe

 The list of recipes on the left side of the recipe editor provides an overview of which recipes are present in the cookbook that we are currently editing.
 At the top of the list several controls are present to add, remove, duplicate, import and export recipes.
 The list itself displays any folders present in the cookbook along with the recipes present in those folders.